Logo

 Sidney Lumet was a strong believer in rehearsal and felt that if an actor rehearsed correctly, the actor would not lose spontaneity.

-Director Peter Bogdanovich asked him whether he rehearsed extensively before shooting, and Sidney Lumet said he liked to rehearse a minimum of two weeks before filming.
+Director Peter Bogdanovich asked him whether he rehearsed extensively before shooting, and Sidney Lumet said that he liked to rehearse a minimum of two weeks before filming.

 Sidney Lumet, let me say, is one of, if not, the most talented and professional men in the world.

-The film's star, Treat Williams, said that Sidney Lumet was known for being "energetic":.
+The film's star Treat Williams said that Sidney Lumet was known for being "energetic":.

 Sidney Lumet had passion for what he did and he "came to work" with all barrels burning.